Kaycodes11/quick_tsjs/src/function/functional-programming.md

 ```

 ## immutability
-Rather than modifying/mutating data directly from source, use immutable methods
+Rather than modifying/mutating data directly from source, use the immutable methods

 ## side effects and pure function